hack101/lesson5/README.md

 ![nonmagical$](screenshots/jqJustAVar.png)
 Since JavaScript does not offer namespacing by default, if all the jQuery functions were available in the global namespace, you would very possibly sooner or later accidentally call a jQuery function without knowing.
 But since all the functions are now inside `$`, we will now write `$.get` instead of just `get`.
 This forces us to be aware that we're using a jQuery function, and thus reduces the chances of bugs.

-In tutorial 3, you guys made a comment box for your site.
+In tutorial 3, we made a comment box for the site.
 In `jsdemo.html`, we've set up a similar comment box:
 ```html
 <form action="/submit_message" method="post">
   <textarea placeholder="Enter your message here" id="inputText" name="message" cols="50" rows="4"></textarea>